 In the plasma rifle condition, the player-character instead had a science-fiction rifle we called the “Martian ZQ-5 Plasma Rifle.”
 Its properties (e.g., rate of fire, damage per bullet, rounds per magazine, accuracy) were identical to the virtual AR-15.

-To strengthen the manipulation, a description of the assigned gun was given in the cover story (files “AR-15_cover_story.docx” and “Plasma_cover_story.docx”).
+To strengthen the manipulation, a description of the assigned gun was given in the cover story.
 Moreover, a picture-in-picture icon of the gun and its name was presented bilaterally on the game screen (see Figure 1).

 Gun power.
 To make the player’s gun more or less desirable, its in-game properties were manipulated.
 In the strong gun condition, the gun fired with perfect accuracy, the bullets dealt substantial damage, and the rate of fire was moderate and steady.
 To augment the player’s perception of the gun’s strength, the gun’s firing animation and sound were further modified: the gun fired with a subtle flash of light, the screen shook, and the sound was deep and powerful.
 Enemies shot by the powerful rifle would send gobbets of blood into the air and across the walls and floor, and when killed, would burst into gore, losing chunks of flesh or even limbs.
 The powerful rifle was capable of slaying most enemies in one or two shots.